 Top IT priorities by importance 1.
 Becoming digital for customers/citizens 2.
-IT modernization 3.
+IT modernisation 3.
 Cybersecurity 4.
 Cloud delivery models 5.
 Regulation

 Becoming digital is new top IT priority

-In 2020, becoming a digital organization rises as the top IT priority ahead of IT modernization this year.
-Cybersecurity and cloud delivery also rise as priorities.
+In 2020, becoming a digital organisation rises as the top IT priority ahead of IT modernisation this year.
+Cyber security and cloud delivery also rise as priorities.

 Pandemic impacts: For interviews after the pandemic declaration, cybersecurity and cloud delivery models rise in importance.

 This year, 12% of executives say they are seeing results from enterprise digital strategies, up from 10% in 2019.
-Those organizations achieving results from digital strategies have several common characteristics.
+Those organisations achieving results from digital strategies have several common characteristics.

 Globally, 81% of executives say they need to evolve their business model for digitization, and 4% say that evolution is complete.
 Additionally, 18% of executives indicate their business model is highly agile when it comes to addressing digitization (a score of 8-10, with 10 high) compared to 14% in 2019.

 When it comes to top digital initiatives, analytics is most frequently mentioned (74%), followed by employee productivity (46%) and automation/robotics (42%).
 In the three year-view, analytics also continues as the top planned innovation investment (70%), followed by cybersecurity (66%) and agile IT (45%).

 This year we asked executives to share the reasons for using managed services.
 The most common feedback is to save costs and maintain control.
 For those executives interviewed after the pandemic declaration, their planned use of substantial managed application services shows a marked increase.